elman12/elman12/README.md

 ###  💫 About Me:

 👋 Hello!
-I'm Elman Sidik, an Informatics Engineering student with a passion for mobile application development.
-I'm also very enthusiastic about UI/UX design and Frontend development.
+I'm Elman Sidik, a fresh graduate in Informatics Engineering with a focus on Frontend Development, especially as a Mobile Developer.
+I'm always eager to learn, grow, and collaborate with other passionate developers.
+Let’s work together to build something amazing!

-🌱 I am always eager to learn, grow, and collaborate with other passionate developers.
-Let's work together to build something amazing!
+Feel free to tweak it if needed!

 ### 🌐 Socials: